laravel-workflow/laravel-workflow.github.io/docs/features/signal+timer.md

 ```

 Or, if the specified timeout is reached, the workflow will continue without the signal.
 The return value is `true` if the signal was received before the timeout, or `false` if the timeout was reached without receiving the signal.

-You may also specify the time to wait as a string e.g. '30 seconds', '5 minutes' or '2 weeks'.